hunterlong/ethexporter/README.md

 # ETHexporter
 A lightweight server to record Ethereum address balances for your Prometheus database.
 ETHexporter attaches to a geth server to fetch ethereum wallet balances for your Grafana dashboards.
-If you also wanting a Bitcoin prometheus exporter, you can use [BTCexporter](https://github.com/hunterlong/btcexporter) which uses blockchain.info API.
+Many of you probably want to chart your ERC20 token balances, feel free to use [TOKENexporter](https://github.com/hunterlong/tokenexporter).
+If you also want a Bitcoin prometheus exporter, you can use [BTCexporter](https://github.com/hunterlong/btcexporter) which uses blockchain.info API.

 ## Watch Addresses
 The `addresses.txt` file holds all the addresses to fetch balances for.
 Use the format `name:address` on each new line.